 - general ability out of 60.

 The selection committee may adjust a child’s score based on criteria such as a student’s Aboriginality, length of time doing all school work in English, illness/misadventure request, appeal and a number of other factors.
 This is why a student may appear higher on a reserve list than another student with a higher calculated placement score.
-It is too complicated to publish the adjusted placement score as they can vary across the three selection committees considering the application.
+Adjusted placement scores cannot be published as they can vary across the three selection committees considering the application.

 No other score information is available, including adjusted scores or school rankings.